sejal-kale/Code-Sync-app/README.md

 Look for 📩 Received CODE_CHANGE from server
 Then look for ✏️ Updating editor content from socket If you still see ⚠️ Editor ref is NULL, tell me what the logs show!
-3️⃣ If it's still not working, check your EditorPage.js

 2️⃣ Look for these logs and find where it stops: